Kinnu

 Distractions can, of course, be detrimental to learning.
 But research shows that, in some circumstances – especially when it takes the form of intentional self-interruption – distraction can actually facilitate learning.

-In 1927, a young Lithuanian psychology student named Bluma Zeigarnik conducted a series of experiments to analyze how much information people retained when they were interrupted halfway through.
+In 1927, a young psychology student of Lithuanian descent, named Bluma Zeigarnik, conducted a series of experiments to analyze how much information people retained when they were interrupted halfway through.

 Zeigarnik found that people remembered about 90% more of the small jobs they hadn’t completed as a result of being interrupted, than those they had completed.

-Another common myth is that everyone has different learning styles.
+A common myth is that everyone has different learning styles.
 Many people believe that some people learn best audibly, some learn best visually and some learn best while moving.
-However, a study by Harold Pashler in 2008 showed that, in fact, that different media work for different topics – not for different learners.
-Rather than people being audible learners, there are in fact topics which lend themselves better to learning audibly.
+However, a study by Harold Pashler in 2008 found little evidence to support the idea that instruction tailored to individual students' learning styles results in better educational outcomes.

 This is both literally and figuratively untrue.
-Both hemispheres of the brain are involved in both emotional and logical thinking.
+Each hemisphere of the brain is involved in both emotional and logical thinking.
 There’s also little in people’s brain anatomy that is likely to predispose them to a more creative and lateral, or a more logical and literal way of thinking – these are traits that are much more influenced by experience and learned behavior.

 This is equally true with our capacity to learn – everyone is born with a similar learning ability, and there is nothing about the architecture of the brain that makes learning in a given area easier or harder between different individuals.